top of page

 • Create a predictable routine: Children find comfort in routines.
 Establish a consistent morning routine before preschool, making drop-off and pick-up times predictable.

 • Positive Goodbyes: Keep goodbyes positive and brief.
 A quick and cheerful farewell can help ease the transition.
+While it can be heartbreaking to leave your crying child, it is important not to extend the process of separation by keeping the goodbyes brief.

 Foster a Connection with Teachers: